Are We All Thieves?

 Up to a Mischief

-The incident remained etched in my memory and I have seen huge number of such cases in my life.
+The incident has remained etched on my memory since then and I have seen huge number of such stealing cases in my life.
 Borrowing books for a day or two and not to return the same in life time is a very common practice.
-The lenders generally feel shy to ask the borrower, a close relation or friend, to return and this gives the borrower sufficient courage not to turn up in near future to allow the lender to forget the important object for good.
+The lenders generally feel shy to ask the borrower, a close relation or a friend, to return and this gives the borrower sufficient courage not to turn up in near future to allow the lender to forget the important object for good.
 How I have been relieved of my precious possession of lexicons, reference books not to speak of important notes and photographs can make sad but good stories.
-I cannot but recollect one such loss of lifetime when my cousin brother decamped with an album containing postage stamps of almost all the countries only to sell that off to a local notorious boy to collect a cheap cinema ticket.
+I cannot but recollect one such loss of lifetime treasure when my cousin brother decamped with an album containing postage stamps of almost all the countries only to sell that off to a local notorious boy to collect a cheap tennis ball.
 But it can be dismissed as mere child precocity done out of puerile behaviour.
-But when we hear an aged person making off with his favourite cigarette packet without permission can we remain cool?
+But when we hear an aged person making off with a favourite cigarette packet without permission can we remain cool?

 When we call an unknown object lifter a thief the same rule does not apply to our dear friends or next door neighbours doing the same mischief as if unknowingly.

 Difference between Theft & Larceny